 God knew what Adam needed and He created Eve for him without ever consulting him.
 We dare to say that Eve literally and spiritually completed Adam.
 Whatever was lacking in Adam, God fulfilled it in Eve.
 Likewise, whatever a husband lacks, God fulfills it in his wife and that makes them ‘two becoming one flesh’ and therefore complete in every sense of the term.

 Christian men who do not understand this principle usually do not include their wives in every matter of the household.
 Nor do they purposefully involve them in all things that are parts of their shared life.
 In such scenarios, a flaw(s) is likely to occur in the outcome of what the husband decided all by himself without input/counsel from his wife.
 The wife would naturally feel left out and that her contribution is not appreciated.
 When such issues are left unattended, it tends to pile up over the years.
-This heavy pile of unresolved issues, coupled with other marital problems would put tremendous strain on any relationship.
+This heavy pile of unresolved issues, coupled with other problems married couples faced, tremendous strain happens in the relationship.
 This is why it is vital to address issues when they come up and seek help, if needed, before the relationship is further strained and damaged.

 Sadly, because of The Fall, our society is rife with broken marriages which has been convoluted and twisted into something entirely different from what God had planned originally.
 Yet, there is always hope, because God in His infinite wisdom made it possible in Jesus Christ, who is our Living Hope, to restore our brokenness and to begin our strive towards perfection as we are being sanctified.